Verilator Visual Simulator Architecture

 SDL Keycode to PS/2 Scancode Translation

 The simulation layer must translate SDL keyboard events into authentic PS/2 scan code sequences.
 SDL provides abstract keycodes (SDLK_a, SDLK_RETURN, etc.) that represent logical keys independent of keyboard layout.
-I implemented a detailed mapping table from SDL keycodes to PS/2 Set 2 scan codes, which is the most commonly used PS/2 scan code set.
-The mapping for alphabetic keys is non-sequential, as PS/2 scan codes were designed to match the physical keyboard matrix rather than ASCII order.
-For example, 'Q' is 0x15, 'W' is 0x1D, 'E' is 0x24, forming a pattern that reflects QWERTY key positions.
+I implemented a mapping table from SDL keycodes to PS/2 Set 2 scan codes, which is the most commonly used PS/2 scan code set.
+Special keys have their own flags to handle the their modification on a given scancode (i.e. capitalization using Shift) space bar is 0x29, Enter is 0x5A, Backspace is 0x66, and Tab is 0x0D.
+Shift keys have their own scan codes (left shift is 0x12, right shift is 0x59), and we track them to handle make/break sequences.

 uint8_t sdlKeyToScancode(SDL_Keycode key) {

-// Alphabetic keys (a-z) - non-sequential mapping
+// Alphabetic keys (a-z)

 if (key >= SDLK_a && key <= SDLK_z) {